joonaspartanen/devopswithdocker/part_1/README.md

 Create the [Dockerfile](https://github.com/joonaspartanen/devopswithdocker/blob/master/part_1/1.14/Dockerfile) and build it with ```docker build -t ruby-example .```.

 Then run the container with ```docker run -p 3000:3000 ruby-example```.

+## 1.15

+Link to the project in Docker Hub: https://hub.docker.com/repository/docker/partanenjoonas/react-country-app